Mattis Promises DREAMers In The Military That The Country They're Fighting For Won't Deport Them

 His comments came after Pentagon officials earlier on Thursday declined to say what steps the Defense Department was taking to protect DREAMers serving in the military.

-"Ultimately, this is a legislative decision," Pentagon spokeswoman Dana White said at a news briefing, adding that the military was working with the Justice and Homeland Security departments.
-"We'll continue to work to ensure that we...comply with the law."
+"Ultimately, this is a legislative decision," Pentagon spokesperson Dana White said at a news briefing, adding that the military was working with the Justice and Homeland Security departments.
+"We'll continue to work to ensure that we ... comply with the law."

-Mattis’ assurances present a stark contrast to the rest of the Trump administration, which in September announced that it would end the program that protects 700,000 immigrants who came to the US without proper documentation as children and has been loath to give any guarantees.
+Mattis’s assurances present a stark contrast to the rest of the Trump administration, which in September announced that it would end the program that protects 700,000 immigrants who came to the US without proper documentation as children and has been loath to give any guarantees.

 On Wednesday, White House chief of staff John Kelly, who previously led the Homeland Security Department, was criticized for saying that DREAMers who hadn’t signed up for the Obama-era protections had been "too afraid" or "too lazy to get off their asses.”